Dr. Friedberg's Medical Specializations

-Like the name suggests, this procedure—which can take between 6 and 14 hours—strives to save the lung, diaphragm and sac around the heart, while removing as much of the cancer as possible from the lung’s lining.
+As the name suggests, this procedure — which can take between 6 and 14 hours — strives to save the lung, diaphragm, and sac around the heart, while removing as much of the cancer as possible from the lung’s lining.

 The reason Dr. Friedberg wanted to save the lung, even though it is more difficult than removing is to give his patients a better quality of life.

 One of the difficulties doctors have with mesothelioma is that the cancer doesn’t form in one large tumor.